APogue/APogue.github.io/_drafts/research_notes/2024-10-24-law-suits-task-force-reports.md

 	- when they make references to improper conduct, they are not always specific with regards to which events

+	- Multiple references to the Robinson-Edley Report

+	- Basically Wade was correct

 - Administrative failures

 	- Policy